rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 columns.
 Not bad for two weeks worth of data.
 To get the types of pitches in the dataset, we execute the following line of code:
 ```
+pitch_types = list(data.pitch_type.values)

 set(pitch_types)
 {'CH', 'CU', 'EP', 'FC', 'FF', 'FS', 'FT', 'KC', 'SI', 'SL'}
 ```
-There are 10 pitch types in total.
+Working with various queries of MLB Stacast data, I have found 14 pitch types in total.
 Below are the descriptions for each pitch:

 - `CH`: changeup
 - `CU`: curveball